30 Mar, 17:08··

 Highlights

-A court has ordered the suspension of construction for Donald Trump’s planned ballroom at the White House.
+A court has ordered the suspension of construction for Donald Trump’s ballroom planned for the White House.

-A judge ruled that the President does not own the White House.
+A judge ruled that President Trump does not own the White House.

 Congressional Approval Needed